OpenEvalProject/evals/manuscripts/elife-50016/v1/manuscript.md

 ## Abstract

 At the turn of the 19th century the Austrian artist Gustav Klimt was commissioned to decorate the ceiling of the Great Hall of the University of Vienna.
-However the three paintings he produced – Philosophy , Medicine and Jurisprudence – were rejected by the university and later destroyed by retreating German troops during World War II.
-The story of these paintings, and another called Goldfish , illuminates common ground between art and science, and highlights ongoing tensions in the relationships between art, science and society.
+However the three paintings he produced – Philosophy, Medicine and Jurisprudence – were rejected by the university and later destroyed by retreating German troops during World War II.
+The story of these paintings, and another called Goldfish, illuminates common ground between art and science, and highlights ongoing tensions in the relationships between art, science and society.

 ## The University of Vienna ceiling paintings